offen/offen/docs/docs/running-offen/configuring-the-application.md

 ## Configuration options

+__Heads Up__
+{: .label .label-red }

+All values for options can also be read from files (e.g. using Docker secrets).
+To use this feature, use the option key suffixed with `_FILE` and set the path of the file containing the value, e.g. `OFFEN_DATABASE_CONNECTIONSTRING=/run/secrets/db_connection_string`.

 ### HTTP server

 The `SERVER` namespace collects settings that affect the behavior of the HTTP server that is serving the application.